hipvpitsme/discord-rpc-with-buttons/README.md

 ### The text circled in gray is the "Details"
 ### The button circled in white is "Button 1"
 ### The button circled in blue is "button 2"

+## Developement
+### Download package.json and src into an empty folder on your desktop, open it with your code editor, run npm install, wait for that to finish, then run "npm run start" to start the application to run the app and run "npm run make" to build the app into a .exe, the exe will be outputted into the out/make/name of the exe.exe